MunawarShereen/GenAI-learning-journey/README.md

 Chains in LangChain allow you to build pipelines where the output of one step becomes the input of the next.
 This enables the creation of complex workflows that go beyond a single prompt–response interaction.

+1️⃣ Sequential Chain

+Tasks are executed step by step.

+The output of one step becomes the input for the next.

+Example 1: Topic Summarization

+User provides a topic → LLM generates a detailed explanation

+That explanation is sent to another LLM → Extract 5 key points

+Example 2: Research Workflow

+Step 1: Search API collects documents

+Step 2: Summarize each document

+Step 3: Generate a combined report for the user

+✅ Best for workflows where each task depends on the previous one.